presola/jobsearch/README.md

 # Job Search Sample Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.

-It's a project that shows users a list of jobs on CareerJet's public API and also allows job search, it also shows user's selected job on a map with job's location and distance to user.
+It's a project that shows users a list of jobs on CareerJet's public API and allows for job search, it also shows user's selected job on a map with job's location and distance to user.

 ## Prototype